maurorondina/tesi/prediction_pd/README.md

 - contains in the text "problem description" or "problem statement"
 - is "close" to a sub-section that contains "problem description" or "problem statement" in the text. (different measures have been taken according to the situation)

 The other subsections have been labeled as 'N_PD'.
-There are situations in which it is not certain that some sub-sections are necessarily 'N_PD' and, having an unbalanced training set, it has been decided to eliminate them.
+There are situations in which it is not certain that some subsections are necessarily 'N_PD' and, having an unbalanced training set, it has been decided to eliminate them.

 ## Text Cleaning Training Set